alokkmukherji/BikeSharingCaseStudy/README.md

       - Model is evaluated using sklearn r2_score which gave R2 value which is within 5% of statsmodel R2
   12. Summary

- - The no. of rows and columns reduced to 37398 and 21 respectively, This reduced dataset was used for further analysis